10th Canadian Parliament

-The 10th Canadian Parliament was in session from January 11, 1905, until September 17, 1908.
+The 10th Canadian Parliament was in session from January 11, 1905, until September 17, 1908 (3 years and 251 days).
 The membership was set by the 1904 federal election on November 3, 1904.
 It was dissolved prior to the 1908 election.

-It was controlled by a Liberal Party majority under Prime Minister Sir Wilfrid Laurier and the 8th Canadian Ministry.
+It was controlled by a Liberal Party majority under Prime Minister Wilfrid Laurier and the 8th Canadian Ministry.
 The Official Opposition was the Conservative/Liberal-Conservative, led by Robert Borden.

 The Speaker was Robert Franklin Sutherland.
-See also List of Canadian electoral districts 1903-1907 for a list of the ridings in this parliament.
+See also List of Canadian electoral districts 1903–1907 for a list of the ridings in this parliament.

 There were four sessions of the 10th Parliament:

 Major legislation

 Alberta Act

 The Alberta Act, S. C. 1905, c.
 3 established the new province of Alberta, effective September 1, 1905.
 Its long title is An Act to establish and provide for the government of the Province of Alberta.
 The Act received royal assent on July 20, 1905.
 The Alberta Act is part of the Constitution of Canada.